 Conventional hormone panels were designed to catch disease, not to explain early dysfunction.
 They are useful tools, but they work within narrow reference ranges that reflect population averages, not optimal function for an individual.

 Hormones do not operate independently.
 They respond to sleep quality, stress exposure, metabolic demand, inflammation, and nervous system tone.
+As the Endocrine Society explains in its patient resources, hormones act as an interconnected messaging network, so one signal rarely tells the whole story.
 A cortisol value drawn at the wrong time of day may look acceptable on paper while signaling disruption in real life.
 The same applies to thyroid markers, sex hormones, and insulin-related signals.

 What Functional Hormone Testing Actually Measures